OpenMoonRay/openmoonray-docs/docs/user-reference/alab/textureCacheSize.md

 }
 ```

-The rendering machine specification is as follows
+The tests were run on the following machine specs:
 ```
 CPU : Intel(R) Xeon(R) Gold 6240R CPU @ 2.40GHz
 Physical CPU : 2